wjakew/aim/README.md

 ### Web application for task scheduling and project maintaining.
 More advanced “todo application”.

-> Current version in Proof Of Concept state - do not use that in mission-critical tasks.
+> Current version is in ALPHA - ready to test.
 >

 ### Roadmap

-- Application log viewer - IN FUTURE
 - Ollama support! - IN FUTURE
+- Journal functionality - IN FUTURE
-- Coding projects - IN FUTURE
+- New API features - IN FUTURE

 ![screenshot1](https://github.com/wjakew/aim/blob/master/readme_resources/aim_screenshot1.png)